 The guidelines for this critical review process were identified by the STRIDE and FASTER committees and are presented as essential principles and practices.
 Designed to ensure consistency among reviewers, the guidelines cover establishing and communicating evaluation criteria, as well as the transparency and accountability inherent in the process.
 Issues pertaining to letters are also covered in depth.

 Handbook created to show how policies, resources, and cultures that are work-life friendly are key to the University of Michigan for the recruitment, promotion, and retention of top scholars.

-ADVANCE sponsored a workshop on planning for retirement in Ann Arbor in January 2018 and January 2019.
+ADVANCE sponsored a workshop on planning for retirement in Ann Arbor in January 2018, January 2019, and February 2020.
 This workshop focused on personal visions of retirement, the landscape of organizations and activities in Ann Arbor and beyond, volunteer opportunities, and one’s own learning and enjoyment in retirement.
-The agenda and materials from this workshop are below.

 Faculty Career Advising Resources